Skip to Content

 Option 2: Moto Taxi from Minca

-Those of you who want to avoid walking, you can also take a moto taxi from Minca to Pozo Azul.
+For those of you who want to avoid walking, you can also take a moto taxi from Minca to Pozo Azul.
 If you're in the heart of Minca, you'll find a large group of these guys just after the bridge in an undercover area.

 The price to get to Pozo Azul is 10,000 Colombian pesos per person.
 These guys are very skilled riders, and getting a motorbike taxi is actually the most popular way to get here.

-Building in the jungle Colombia
+Building in the jungle colombia

 Arriving at the small café/restaurant next to Pozo Azul